Programmable quantum simulations on a trapped-ions quantum simulator with a global drive

+The data is shown together with the ideal theoretical prediction of the evolution under $H_\text{ring,a.p}$ (dashed lines).
+As previously analyzed in Ref. \cite{shapira2023quantum}, discrepancies between the data and theoretical prediction, are attributed to qubit dephasing ($T_2\approx5$ ms).
+We account for it, as well as inaccuracies of the $J_{n,m}$'s, using a Lindblad master equation, and use it to fit the six independent parameters of $J_{n,m}$ and $T_2$.
+The fit matches the populations measured over all 8 even-excitation states, with an average population error of $<0.0155$ per state, per data point, which is consistent with shot-noise errors under 500 experimental repetitions per-point, and a characteristic coupling rate of $\tilde{\Omega}\approx1.13$ kHz (further details in \cite{SM}).

+Furthermore, this analysis predicts population 'leakage' from the even excitation subspaces (inset of Fig. \ref{figDynamics}), as well as deviations between the ideal and measured evolution, all of which are accounted for by qubit dephasing.
+Thus improving $T_2$ will enable longer simulations with greater fidelity.

-We quantify the simulation's performance by performing parity measurements.
-We do so by evolving the system for some small evolution time, $t_\text{parity}=3\frac{2\pi}{\xi}$ (vertical dashed gray in Fig. \ref{fig2ES}), corresponding to three consecutive implementations of $U$, and then performing a global $\pi/2$-pulse with phase $\phi$.
+Various methods exist to validate the performance of our simulation \cite{granade2012robust,bairey2019learning,benav2020direct}.
+Here we directly benchmark our simulation by performing parity measurements.
+Such a method has been recently employed in Ref. \cite{guo2024hamiltonian}.
+We do so by evolving the system for a short time, $t_\text{cor}=400\mu\text{s}$ (vertical dashed gray in Fig. \ref{figDynamics}), corresponding to two consecutive implementations of $U$, and then applying a global `analysis' $\pi/2$-pulse with phase $\phi$.
 That is, the system evolves according to,